League-of-Foundry-Developers/foundry-vtt-types/README.md

 ### Contributions

-Due to the difficulty of managing different Merge Requests and ensuring all contributions follow the standards of this repository, it is no longer possible to submit Merge Requests directly.
-Instead it is now recommended to use Issue reports only to inform us about missing or incorrect types.
+~~Due to the difficulty of managing different Merge Requests and ensuring all contributions follow the standards of this repository, it is no longer possible to submit Merge Requests directly.
+Instead it is now recommended to use Issue reports only to inform us about missing or incorrect types.~~

-When posting an Issue, please ensure you mention which version of Foundry you are using, as well as as much information about the correct types as possible, preferably the line numbers and suggestions for the signature.
+~~When posting an Issue, please ensure you mention which version of Foundry you are using, as well as as much information about the correct types as possible, preferably the line numbers and suggestions for the signature.~~

+**As explained above, I anticipate no more complete updates other than the types I need.
+Therefore, it's highly ulikely suggestions and issues will be handled.**

 ## Installing